resbaz/nectar-cloud-lessons/Planning/lesson_VIII.md

 ##Tasks

-The students need to encrypt (?) and then upload their backup that they downloaded to their desktop to the Swift object repository.
+The students need to upload their backup that they downloaded to their desktop to the Swift object repository.

 To do this this time they will user CyberDuck